Asana: Product Architecture Might Not Be The Best (NYSE:ASAN)

 - Despite strong AI capabilities and a promising AI Studio, Asana is being disrupted by Monday, which boasts better financials and capital efficiency.

-- My earnings power valuation framework suggests Asana is overvalued, with a forward PE of 41 versus my value threshold of 20.
+- My earnings power valuation framework suggests Asana is overvalued, with a forward P/E of 41 versus my value threshold of 20.

 - Given the combination of overvaluation and a less optimal product, I assign Asana a sell rating despite some innovation upside.